• Skip to primary navigation

 • Chop your chocolate bars into small pieces (if using chocolate chips, you do not need to chop) and place in a medium-sized bowl.
 Microwave for 30 seconds, stir well.
 Microwave again for 15 seconds and stir again, repeat until chocolate is smooth and completely melted.

-• In a stand mixer (or in a large bowl with a hand-mixer), beat together softened cream cheese and sugar, scraping down the sides with a spatula occasionally to ensure ingredients are mixed well. (beat on medium-speed about 1-2 minutes, scraping down side occasionally).
+• In a stand mixer (or in a large bowl with a hand-mixer), beat together softened cream cheese and sugar, scraping down the sides with a spatula occasionally to ensure ingredients are mixed well.

-• Add eggs, one at a time, beating until just mixed after each addition (and scraping down the sides after each addition).
+• Add eggs, one at a time, stirring on low-speed until just combined after each addition.
+Scrape down the sides and bottom of the bowl once more to ensure everything is well-combined.

 • Allow cheesecake to cool to room temperature, and then transfer to refrigerator and chill at least 6 hours before slicing and serving.

-• Top with whipped cream, strawberries, and chocolate sauce, if desired.
+• Top with whipped cream, if desired.

 Nutrition

-Serving: 1bar | Calories: 414kcal | Carbohydrates: 34g | Protein: 6g | Fat: 29g | Saturated Fat: 16g | Cholesterol: 89mg | Sodium: 265mg | Potassium: 220mg | Fiber: 2g | Sugar: 25g | Vitamin A: 753IU | Vitamin C: 1mg | Calcium: 69mg | Iron: 4mg
+Serving: 1chocolate cheesecake bar | Calories: 414kcal | Carbohydrates: 34g | Protein: 6g | Fat: 29g | Saturated Fat: 16g | Cholesterol: 89mg | Sodium: 265mg | Potassium: 220mg | Fiber: 2g | Sugar: 25g | Vitamin A: 753IU | Vitamin C: 1mg | Calcium: 69mg | Iron: 4mg

 Nutritional information is based on third-party calculations and should be considered an estimate only.
 Actual nutritional content will vary based upon brands used, measuring methods, cooking method, portion sizes, and more.